Available Now on Kindle and Paperback!

 One can only hope, I thought and tossed back my second bourbon and watched as Mac poured another, “Indeed we do, my friend,” I replied instead.

 “Say, it’s a little early for you, isn’t it?
 Everything okay?”
 Tom asked.

 “Mmph—Ellen, huh?
 It’s been weeks, buddy… ya gotta let her go.
 It won’t do to dwell on things of the past, you know.”

 “Yeah… yeah.
 Listen, Tom—ya got a cigarette?”

 “Oh, now I know something’s wrong!”
 Tom frowned.
 “You never go anywhere without that cigarette case of yours.”

 “Hey, I thought I was the private eye here.”

 Nothing like a good smoke.
 I thought, glancing around.
 The lounge was roomy but kind of cozy too.
-There was lots of space to move around, even when the place was busy, and was lit by dimmed chandeliers and had several comfortable, chocolate brown leather armchairs, small tables next to them, and each of those had personal lamps atop them.
-There were a few small chess tables with padded chairs scattered about, so the more cerebral clientele could enjoy a rousing game in relative comfort.
+There was lots of space to move around, even when the place was busy and was lit by dimmed chandeliers.
+There were several comfortable, chocolate-brown leather armchairs with small tables next to them—each of those with personal lamps atop them.
+A few small chess tables with padded chairs were scattered about, so the more cerebral clientele could enjoy a rousing game in relative comfort.
 In the corner, I saw two men, heavily engaged in a serious game of chess, and mildly registered that I didn’t recognize the gentlemen, but that they occasionally glanced my way and back to their game again.
-Odd—I thought I knew everyone who came in here, I thought exhaling the smoke and turned to crush out the Camel in the crystal ashtray on the bar.
+Odd—I thought I knew everyone who came in here, I thought, exhaling the smoke as I turned to crush out the Camel in the crystal ashtray on the bar.